Skip to content

 Please note that the sanctions imposed by the EU against Russia also apply to private individuals.

-Currently, you cannot bring pleasure boats, personal watercraft or snow mobiles from Finland to Russia.
+Currently, you cannot bring for example the following products from Finland to Russia:

 The export of so-called luxury goods to Russia is prohibited.
 Luxury goods are products with a value exceeding EUR 300 per item.
 Higher value limits have also been specified for some goods.